gyng/betabot/README.md

         docker-compose up -d

 Settings, accounts, databases, and the public directory are persisted with usage of Docker.
 The image needs to be rebuilt (easily with `docker-compose up --build -d`) when adapters or plugins are changed or added.
+As of now, the port mappings in `docker-compose.yml` must be changed manually when not using default ports.

 #### Without Docker